 In service of obtaining the broadest possible training for school psychologists, the GSAPP School Psychology Program provides many opportunities for students to master a range of professional psychology skills through various practica.
-One of those opportunities is through work at the GSAPP Psychological Services Clinic.
+One of those opportunities is through work at the GSAPP Center for Psychological Services Clinic.

 Over the course of their training, students are expected to earn two “clinic credits”.
 These credits are earned by work at the Clinic.
 Each client seen represents one clinic credit; if the clinic treatment provided extends beyond one semester, the student will earn one “clinic credit” for each semester the client is seen.